bpesquet/mlcourse/notes/predict_california_housing_prices/README.md

 Now is the time to evaluate the final model on the test set that we put apart before.

-An important point is that preprocessing operations should be applied to test data using preprocessing values (mean, categories...) previously computed on training data.
-This prevents **information leakage** from test data ([explanation](https://machinelearningmastery.com/data-leakage-machine-learning/))
+> Ass [seen before](#feature-scaling), preprocessing operations should be applied to test data using preprocessing metrics computed on training data.

 ---